LordKN/NDMN/README.md

 # NDMN

-After cloning this repo, run either of the Python files to generate the map.
+After cloning this repo, run the html file to generate the map.

 ## Steps